 What Is the Garter Etiquette for Weddings?

 Garter etiquette for weddings requires that the bride wear the garter on their thigh and let their partner remove it in front of everyone.
 However, they can’t reveal anything other than your legs and the garter.
-The process can be quick, romantic or transform into a hilariously sexual show.
+The process can be quick, romantic or a hilariously sexual show.

 Why Is the Garter Removed With Your Teeth?